flame-engine/flame/doc/forge2d.md

 ## BodyComponent

-If you don't need to have a sprite on top of your body you should use the plain BodyComponent, for example if you want a circle, rectangle or polygon but only painted with a Flutter `Paint`.
+If you don't need to have a sprite on top of your body you should use the plain `BodyComponent`, for example if you want a circle, rectangle or polygon but only painted with a Flutter `Paint`.

 ## SpriteBodyComponent